reachramya04/Obsidian-Vault/Programming/PYQT/chapter 4.md

 The text is shown on the left side of widget/layout.

 Also `setInputMask` method is used to limit the number of characters in a *QLineEdit Widget*.

+### QGridLayout
+The QGridLayout layout manager is used to arrange widgets in rows and columns similar to a spreadsheet or matrix.
+The layout manager takes the space within its parent window or widget and divides it up according to the sizes of the widgets within that row (or column).
+Adding space between widgets, creating a border, or stretching widgets across multiple rows or columns is also possible.